-Wexham Court Primary School has served as a place of education for the children of families that have come to settle in Slough since 1950s.
+Wexham Court Primary School has served as a place of education for the children of families that have settled in Slough since the 1950s.
 Pupils, parents and the community, value the School as a centre that promotes cross-cultural learning.
 Recently modernised and extended, the School is situated in extensive grounds on the site of a farm estate that dates back to the 13th Century.

 The School badge reflects its history, with images of an acorn, wheat-sheaf and moat.